signalogic/SigSRF_SDK/mediaTest_readme.md

 | t | Display debug output for the current packet/media thread index (which by default starts with 0) |
 | s | Stop gracefully.
 Unlike the Quit command, which stops all packet/media and application threads immediately, a graceful stop waits for each application thread to finish processing inputs and flush sessions.
 Any remaining repeats specified on the command line are ignored |

-The following key commands can be used change application and packet/media thread indexes:
+The following key commands set or change application and packet/media thread indexes:

 | Key | Description |
 |-----|-----|